Completely Fair Scheduler: Algorithm

-If the process spends a lot of its time sleeping, then its spent time value is low and it automatically gets the priority boost when it finally needs it.
-Hence such tasks do not get less processor time than the tasks that are constantly running.
+If the process spends a lot of its time sleeping, then its spent time value is low, and it automatically gets the priority boost when it finally needs it.
+Hence, such tasks do not get less processor time than the tasks that are constantly running.

 The complexity of the algorithm that inserts nodes into the cfs_rq runqueue of the CFS scheduler is O(log N), where N is the total number of entities.
 Choosing the next entity to run is made in constant time because the leftmost node is always cached.

 History

 Con Kolivas's work with scheduling, most significantly his implementation of "fair scheduling" named Rotating Staircase Deadline, inspired Ingo Molnár to develop his CFS, as a replacement for the earlier O(1) scheduler, crediting Kolivas in his announcement.

 CFS is an implementation of a well-studied, classic scheduling algorithm called weighted fair queuing.
 Originally invented for packet networks, fair queuing had been previously applied to CPU scheduling under the name stride scheduling.
 CFS is the first implementation of a fair queuing process scheduler widely used in a general-purpose operating system.

 The Linux kernel received a patch for CFS in November 2010 for the 2.6.38 kernel that has made the scheduler "fairer" for use on desktops and workstations.
-Developed by Mike Galbraith using ideas suggested by Linus Torvalds, the patch implements a feature called autogrouping that significantly boosts interactive desktop performance.
+Developed by Mike Galbraith using ideas suggested by Linus Torvalds, the patch implements a feature called auto-grouping that significantly boosts interactive desktop performance.
 The algorithm puts parent processes in the same task group as child processes.